 Source: Hyundai

-Another cheap SUV available in Canada is the 2023 Hyundai Venue at a price point of $23,303.
-This tiny SUV comes standard with a 1.6-litre four-cylinder engine that pushes 121 horsepower through a continuously variable automatic transmission — the six-speed manual is no longer available.
+Another cheap SUV available in Canada is the 2024 Hyundai Venue at a price point of $23,580.85.
+This tiny SUV comes standard with a 1.6-litre four-cylinder engine that pushes 121 horsepower through a continuously variable automatic transmission — the six-speed manual is no longer available -- and out to the front wheels.

 Inside, this affordable SUV comes standard with wireless Apple CarPlay and Android Auto, an 8-inch touchscreen, Bluetooth, a four-speaker audio system, heated front seats, and much more.

 While the wireless smartphone compatibility and large touchscreen stand out, the Venue seals the deal with great standard safety gear.
-This includes automatic high-beam headlights, driver attention warning, lane-keeping assist, rear occupant alert, automatic emergency braking with pedestrian detection, a rearview camera, and more.
+The standard Hyundai Smart Sense package includes automatic high-beam headlights, driver attention warning, lane-keeping assist, automatic emergency braking with pedestrian detection, a rearview camera, and more.

 Shop hundreds of used cars online.